BroadcomMFD/opsrexx-language-support/README.md

    - [Use Zowe Explorer](https://docs.zowe.org/stable/user-guide/ze-profiles) to create a team configuration file.
 Provide the following information:

-     - The host name of the LPAR on which the REST API is running.
+     - The host name of the LPAR on which the REST API is running
-     - The port number for the REST API.
+     - The port number for the REST API
-     - A username that has authority to access the REST API.
+     - A username that has authority to access the REST API
-     - The password to the account that is associated with the username.
+     - The password to the account that is associated with the username

    - Follow [these steps](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/enterprise-support-for-zowe/1-0/zowe-cli/using-zowe-cli/available-cli-plug-ins/ca-ops-mvs-plug-in-for-zowe-cli.html#concept.dita_6781dd15fcd0eeb42754d0b2d929ef4b29d06c30_CreateAnOPSMVSProfile) to manually create a team configuration file.